drgg62086/luna/README.md

 but in 'Auction mode' , if someone want to modify a pixel that has been modified by others, they need to consume more luna than others

-and Then, in the last step, some restrictions can be added to the automatic generation of NFT.
+and Then, in the step of generation of NFT, some restrictions can be added in to it.
 For example, the number of participants needs to exceed a certain amount, and the casting can be successful only when the drawing results meet specific conditions (It's like calculating hash when bitcoin mining)

+and the final allocation process can be also added some conditions, for example , the last modifier to each pixel on the canvas will get more bonus

 ## note2: